sadipgiri/Computational-Linguistics-NLP/Proj1 Cleaning & Tokenization /README.md

 ### Execution

-To run the program, using the following command in the terminal:
+To run the program, use the following command in the terminal:
 - ```./<python3_program.py> <input_file> <output_file>```
     - e.g. ```./nltk_clean_and_count_stems.py <input_file> <output_file>```